**Below are some helpful tips, terms, and information that can help to better the life of you rabbit!**

 ~ Top 10 Things You Need to Get Started ~

 The cage is one of the most important things you need when you get a rabbit.
-It not only ensures that your rabbit won’t get into trouble while you are away, but it can be a since of security for you rabbit.
-Cages come in an large of array sizes and shapes.
+It not only ensures that your rabbit won’t get into trouble while you are away, but it can be a sense of security for you rabbit.
+Cages come in a large array sizes and shapes.
 From ones that are made for outdoors and ones that are made for indoors.
 Be sure to choose one that can be easily cleaned and roomy enough that your rabbit has plenty of space to run around.
 Your rabbit’s cage need to be at least 28″ in. by 18″in.
 But the bigger the better!
 Rabbits are best kept indoors, as the temperature is more constant then outdoors.
 If you do keep your rabbit outdoors, be sure that the cage is kept in the shade at all times and a fan is blowing on them in the summer; and in the winter be sure to keep them out of the wind, and give them something to nestle down into to stay warm.
+A heat lamp is also good to keep them warm.

 Click Here for a cage that we recommend